extric99/Hackintosh-NUC7I7DNKE/README.md

 ## Confirmed working
 - Quick boot into MacOS and rock solid
 - Wake Sleep
-- Built-in Bluetooth
+- Built-in Bluetooth (with default intel module, no Wifi)
+- Wifi/Bluetooth/Unlock-Approve with Apple Watch (with DW1560)
-- Audio
+- Audio (sleep has been fixed)
 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_Audio.png)
 - Sleep and Wake from mouse or keyboard
 - Framebuffer for hardware acceleration (encoding/decoding/preview)